 Bihar Elections 2020: BJP's star campaigner Yogi Adityanath to address four rallies today

-Lucknow, Oct 28: Uttar Pradesh Chief Minister Yogi Adityanath is all set to address six rallies in the poll-bound Bihar starting today.
+Lucknow, Oct 28: Uttar Pradesh Chief Minister Yogi Adityanath is all set to address four rallies in the poll-bound Bihar starting today.
 On Wednesday, CM Adityanath will address gatherings in Siwan, East Champaran and Chanpatia Assembly in Paschim Champaran district.

 The next day, the Uttaer Pradesh Chief Minister will address rallies in support of BJP and NDA candidates in Siwan's Daraunda Assembly seat, Vaishali's Lalganj and Madhubani's Janjharpur.